statmike/Resampling-Methods-in-SAS-Viya/readme.md

 This repository has a user defined action set and instructions for loading it in your environment.
 This also makes a great example of how to easily extend the capabilities of SAS Viya and share with all users in your environment.

 ### Contribute
 Have something to add?
-Just fork it, change it, and create a pull request!
+Just clone or branch it, commit changes, and create a pull request!

 Review the section [RepositoryLayout](#Respository-Layout) to understand dependencies in the repository structure.

 Have comments, questions, suggestions?
-Just use the issues feature in github
+Just use the issues feature in GitHub

 ### Repository layout
 As updates are made to the repository there are dependencies between files and folders.
 The primary file is `resample - defineActionSet.sas` and any updates to it will require updates in `/walkthroughs` and `Readme.md`.
 Some folders and files are standalone like `/tools` and `/applications` but additions still need to be added to `Readme.md`.
 Also, `/examples` may need to be updated if the actions calls are updated with parameter changes.